ADityaSiddhu/Python-task-submission/README.md

-# Task 1: To perform basic mathematical operation

-## Overview
+## Task 1: Check if a Number is Even or Odd

+# Overview:
-This program performs basic mathematical operations such as addition, subtraction, multiplication, and division.
-It takes user inputs and displays the results of the operations.
+This program performs an if-else condition to check whether the number is even or odd.
+It takes the input from user and displays the output accordingly.

-## Functionality
+# Functionality:
-- Prompts the user to enter two numbers.
+ Prompts the user to enter a number.
-- Performs the following operations:
-  - Addition
-  - Subtraction
-  - Multiplication
-  - Division (with error handling for division by zero)
-- Displays the results of each operation.

-## Usage
+ Undergoes the if condition where it checks the remainder of the number after divisible by 2.
+Displays the results accordingly.
+ Similarly is the if condition is not satisfied then it goes to else condition and displays the output.

+# Usage:
 1. Run the Python script.
-2. Enter two numbers when prompted.
+2. Enter the number when prompted.
-3. View the results of the calculations displayed on the screen.
+3. View the results displayed on the screen.

-# Task 2: Create a Personalized Greeting
+## Task 2: Sum of Integers from 1 to 50 Using a Loop

-## Overview
-This program takes inputs from user about the first name and second name.
-Then the result is displayed with a proper greeting to the user.

-## Functionality
-- Prompts the user to enter first name and second name
-- Displays the result with a proper greeting.

-## Usage
+# Overview:
+This program performs the addition of numbers from 1 to 50.
+Then the output is displayed.

+# Functionality:
+ Initializing of a variable named sum to store the total value.
+ Undergoes the for loop until it reaches the last value i.e. 50.
+ Output is displayed on the screen.

+# Usage:
-1. Run the Python script
+1. Run the Python Script.
-2. Enter the first name and second name
-3. View the greeting results
+2. View the result displayed on the screen.